These are the free resources I use most often:

-Under the auspices of Phil Fennell and Lucy Series, Cardiff Law School has done some much-needed work to examine how the Court of Protection actually works when it comes to making decisions relating to health and welfare (full disclosure: I am on the advisory group).
+Under the auspices of Phil Fennell and Lucy Series, Cardiff Law School did some much-needed work to examine how the Court of Protection actually works when it comes to making decisions relating to health and welfare (full disclosure: I was on the advisory group).
 To accompany the project, and also to fulfil their remit of improving public knowledge of the Court, the team have set up a site which has a host of useful resources about the CoP and the MCA 2005.

 The Essex Autonomy Project is a research and knowledge-exchange initiative based in the School of Philosophy and Art History at the University of Essex, under the auspices of Wayne Martin.
 The site includes some extremely thought-provoking resources upon the real meaning of autonomy in the context of mental capacity law.

 I would also recommend the site of the Centre for Mental Health Capacity Law, an initiative directed by Jill Stavert at Edinburgh Napier University.
 As this project continues to develop, it will serve as an extremely useful resource for the promotion of cross-disciplinary conversations in Scotland and – I would hope – insights for practitioners in England and Wales from an ‘advanced’ jurisdiction that takes in some ways a radically different approach to mental capacity law.